 WealthSuite portfolios are made available through the custodians listed above and the program fees are identical across custodians.
 However, the particular WealthSuite portfolios and strategies available will differ among the custodians.
 The Registrant also has relationships with additional custodians where WealthSuite portfolios are not available but other managed portfolios are available, at times for a lower or higher fee.
 The Registrant markets programs beyond those described in this WS Brochure, as other programs could have other benefits or offerings not available through WealthSuite.
-Clients are encouraged to discuss both WealthSuite and Registrant's other wealth management offerings with their IARs, and to consult the General Wrap Program Brochure and the Form ADV 2A.
+Clients are encouraged to discuss both WealthSuite and Registrant's other wealth management offerings with their IARs, and to consult the Registrant's Part 2A Brochure and Part 2A - Brochure, Appendix For IARmanaged Custodian Programs and other wrap accounts.